 Be it your child’s attempt at tap dancing or cheap petrol, this becomes the natural reaction to general good news and happy events, much to the amusement of onlookers who clearly aren’t parents.

 You put things in stupid places

-You put the milk in the pantry, the car keys in the dishwasher (true story) – yourself in a cubby house you simply do not fit in and risk pulling a muscle to get out of.
+You put the milk in the pantry, the car keys in the dishwasher (true story) – even worse, you put yourself in a cubby house you simply do not fit in and risk pulling a muscle to get out of again.

 When I look for my cell phone, I always check the fridge.
 Because that's happened.